praxis-live/support/docs/main-interface.md

 * **Restart Hub** ![](img/restart24.png)

-   Restart the _Praxis LIVE_ hub.
+   Restart the _PraxisLIVE_ hub.
 All installed root components will be removed - a dialog will be opened giving the option to save any associated files first.

 * **Build Project** ![](img/build.png)